Tibia/Fibula Fracture Open Reduction and Internal Fixation

 increased risk.
 Ask your healthcare provider about the risks that most apply to you.

-like aspirin.
+aspirin.
 Also, let your healthcare provider know the last time you ate.

-might have your leg held immobile while you wait for your surgery.
+have your leg held immobile while you wait for your surgery.
 Talk to your healthcare

 provider about how to prepare for the surgery.
 Ask whether you should stop taking